wwPDB/protein-modification-extension/Protein_modifications.md

 | N               |

-When the value is set to N, this indicates that this CCD should never be used to describe a protein modification and instead another CCD exists that can be used to describe the modification.
+When the value is set to N, this indicates that this CCD should never be used to describe a PCM and instead another CCD exists that can be used to describe the modification.
 For example, the modification of lysine with pyridoxal phosphate can be handled in two ways:

 <img src="imgs/LLP_or_PLP_LYS.png" alt="LLP_or_PLP_LYS" width="600px">

 In this example, the value of _chem_comp.pdbx_pcm is set to 'Y' for LLP and 'N' for PLP.
-This ensures that PLP is not used to describe this protein modification.
+This ensures that PLP is not used to describe this PCM.

 ### _pdbx_chem_comp_pcm

-This new category contains a list of all the protein modifications that the CCD can describe along with additional information about the modification.
+This new category contains a list of all the PCMs that the CCD can describe along with additional information about the modification.

 For example, in the phosphoserine CCD (SEP) this category contains the following data: